stefanieklogan/Homework3PasswordGen/README.md

 <a name="overview"></a>
 ## Project overview

 * This assignment was the most challenging to-date.
 I really spent time reveiwing all week 3 activities and teaching myself again the concepts and code.
 I will admit when I started psuedo coding the password generator, I had several "how will I do that step" moments circling in my mind.
-I gave myself grace because knowing the code is needed is the first step before beginning the research to write and implement new code.
+I gave myself grace because *knowing what steps are needed* is first & there's no research & writing code without it.

 * I appreciate the real-world application of this homework.
 Websites more often than not require a profile & credentials.
 Credential stores are important for validation purposes and allowing users into sites they've been to before.